 HIGH RISK The Legislative Assembly adopts state legislative districts as a regular statute by a majority vote, subject to the governor's approval or veto, which may be overridden with a 2/3 supermajority in both chambers.
-North Dakota has a single at-large congressional district, and is not expected to gain any additional seats after the 2020 Census.
+North Dakota has a single at-large congressional district, and will not gain any additional seats after the 2020 Census.